4a6f62/linkedin_scraper/README.md

 # LinkedIn Company Scraper

-This script allows you to scrape information about a company on LinkedIn, including its name, description, email addresses, phone number, and website.
-It uses the Hunter API to retrieve email addresses for the company's domain.

-## Requirements

-- Python 3.x
-- `configparser`
-- `requests`
-- `beautifulsoup4`
-- `tabulate`

-## Installation

-1. Clone the repository or download the files.
-2. Install the required packages by running `pip install -r requirements.txt`.
-3. Create a `linkedin.cfg` file based on `linkedin.cfg.example` and fill in your LinkedIn username, password, and Hunter API key.
+This is a Python script for scraping company information from LinkedIn, enriching it with the Hunter API, and displaying it in a table format.

 ## Usage
+1. Clone the repository to your local machine.
+2. Install the required packages with `pip install -r requirements.txt`.
+3. Obtain LinkedIn API access tokens and secrets:
+- Go to the [LinkedIn Developer Portal](https://www.linkedin.com/developers/) and create a new app.
+- Obtain an access token and secret by following the instructions [here](https://docs.microsoft.com/en-us/linkedin/shared/authentication/authorization-code-flow?context=linkedin/context).

+**Note:** Keep your access token and secret private, and do not share them with anyone.

+4. Obtain a Hunter.io API key:
+- Go to the [Hunter.io website](https://hunter.io/) and sign up for an account.
+- Obtain an API key from the [API settings](https://hunter.io/api_keys) page.

+**Note:** Keep your API key private, and do not share it with anyone.

+5. Create a `linkedin.cfg` file with your LinkedIn and Hunter API keys.
+The file should be in the following format:

+[linkedin]
+access_token = YOUR_ACCESS_TOKEN
+access_secret = YOUR_ACCESS_SECRET

+[hunterio]
+api_key = YOUR_API_KEY

-1. Run the script by executing `python linkedin_scraper.py`.
+6. Run the script with `python linkedin_scraper.py`.
-2. Enter the name of the company you want to search for.
+7. Enter the name of the company you want to search for.
-3. The script will scrape the company's information and print it in table format.
+8. The script will display the company name, description, and contact information in a table format.

-## Credits
+## Legal Notice

-This script was created by [ChatGPT](https://github.com/chatgpt).

-**Legal Notice:** This script is provided for educational and research purposes only.
-The use of this script for any other purpose is strictly prohibited.
-The author of this script is not responsible for any actions taken by users of this script.
-Use at your own risk.```
+This script is for educational purposes only.
+The author is not responsible for any actions taken using this script.